samuelzega/samuelzega/README.md

 <br/>

-### I'm a Backend Heavy Software Engineer and Coding Lunatic!
+### I'm a Software Engineer!

-- 🔭 I’m currently working as Senior Backend Engineer at [Dastgyr](https://www.dastgyr.com/).
+- 🔭 I’m currently working as Senior Backend Engineer at [OCBC](https://www.ocbc.com/).
 - 🌱 I’m currently expanding my knowledge in MERN Stack.
 - 👯 I’m looking to collaborate with developers.
 - 💬 Ask me about Android Development or any tech related stuff.
 - 🥅 2022-23 Goals: Contribute more to Open Source projects.
 - 💬 Ask me about Android Development or any tech related stuff.
-- 😄 Pronouns: He/His
+- 😄 Pronouns: He
 - ⚡ Fun fact: I love watching anime.
 - 💎 If you are a Tech person let's get [connected](https://www.linkedin.com/in/samuelzega/).